nens/threedi-docs/source/d_simulate_modeller_interface.rst

 2D Surface Water options:

-- Raster: this refers to the initial water level raster as uploaded with the model to the model databank.
+- Raster: this refers to the initial water level raster as uploaded with the model to the model database.
 - Aggregation settings: This can min, max or average
 - Global value: this would be a generic initial water level value in m MSL which is applied in all 2D nodes of the model.

 2D Groundwater options:

-- Raster: This refers to the initial water level raster as uploaded with the model to the model databank.
+- Raster: This refers to the initial water level raster as uploaded with the model to the model database.
 - Global value: This would be a generic initial water level value in m MSL which is applied in all 2D ground water nodes of the model.

 .. _simulate_api_qgis_laterals:

 Laterals
 """"""""""

 Laterals can be uploaded using .csv format for either 1D or 2D.
+For a more detailed description on laterals, see: :ref:`laterals`.

 .. figure:: image/d_qgisplugin_apiclient_laterals_start.png
     :alt: Choose laterals